prodo-dev/plz/README.md

 ### Python

-In the directory `examples/python`, there is a minimal example showing how to run a program with `plz` that handles input and output.
+In the directory `examples/python`, there is a minimal example showing how to run a program with Plz that handles input and output.
 Once you have a working controller, running `plz run` should start the job.

 ### PyTorch